Fairfield Addiction Treatment Resources

 As Granite Recovery Centers’ flagship facility for adults 18 and older, Green Mountain Treatment Center offers only the best in medical care and mental and emotional support for the smoothest possible recovery.
 It offers gender-separate programs using a 12-step curriculum along with psychotherapy and other evidence-based clinical therapies.

 Through an integrative approach to treatment that doesn’t just look at the substance use but at the whole person and the root causes of his or her misuse and addiction, Green Mountain Treatment Center helps clients build a solid foundation for an enduring recovery.
 Some of the therapies that Green Mountain Treatment Center incorporates where appropriate into client treatment plans include medical detox, holistic therapies like meditation and yoga, client-to-client programs and individualized treatment plans.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 New Freedom Academy